 How much?
 It all depends on how wrong your banding was, but it can range from tens of pounds to thousands.
 One forum user has managed to claim over £5,000 because HMRC was deducting for a company car and medical insurance he'd never had.

 How do I do it?
 Read the Tax Code Checker guide and tool to work out if your code is correct, then contact HMRC.
 If you think you've overpaid in the past, again, just contact HMRC.
-More on how to do this in the guide.

-Reclaim phone credit & more
+Reclaim phone/broadband credit

 If you've switched TV, mobile, broadband or phone providers in the last six years, there's a very real chance you're owed a little cash.
 You can get it back at speed.